oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

 See [Configuration Example 1: Basic Configuration](#configuration-example-1-basic-configuration).

 #### Source Locations
-Use the optional attributes `sourceModelHome` and `sourceWdtInstallHome` to specify non-default locations of WebLogic Deploy Tooling model and installation files in your auxiliary image(s).
+Use the optional attributes `configuration.model.auxiliaryImages[].sourceModelHome` and `configuration.model.auxiliaryImages[].sourceWdtInstallHome` to specify non-default locations of WebLogic Deploy Tooling model and installation files in your auxiliary image(s).
 - Allowed values for `sourceModelHome` and `sourceWdtInstallHome`:
   - Unset - Default to `/auxiliary/models` and `/auxiliary/weblogic-deploy`, respectively.
   - Set to a path - Must point to an existing location containing WDT model and installation files, respectively.
   - `None` - Indicates that the image has no WDT models and installation files, respectively.

-If you set the `sourceModelHome` or `sourceWDTInstallHome` to `None` or, there are no files at the default locations (`/auxiliary/models` and `/auxiliary/weblogic-deploy`), then the operator will ignore the source directories.
-Note that if you set a source directory value and there are no files in that directory in the auxiliary image, then the domain deployment will fail.
+If you set the `sourceModelHome` or `sourceWDTInstallHome` to `None` or, the source attributes are left unset and there are no files at the default locations, then the operator will ignore the source directories.
+Otherwise, note that if you set a source directory attribute to a specific value and there are no files in the specified directory in the auxiliary image, then the domain deployment will fail.

 The files in `sourceModelHome` and `sourceWDTInstallHome` directories will be made available in `/aux/models` and `/aux/weblogic-deploy` directories of the WebLogic Server container in all pods, respectively.